theSharque/hamster-puzzle-solver/README.md

 Right now project hosted on https://dockhost.ru
 You can try it in Telegramm @hamster_solve_bot

+example.jpeg - is example of what is bot is waiting for

 Just make a screenshot with puzzle and upload it to bot